For Auto-Target activities, you must check the reporting in Analytics Workspace and manually create an A4T panel.

 The Analytics for Target (A4T) integration for Auto-Target activities uses Adobe Target’s ensemble machine learning (ML) algorithms to choose the best experience for each visitor based on their profile, behavior, and context, all while using an Adobe Analytics goal metric.

-While rich analysis capabilities are available in Adobe Analytics Analysis Workspace, a few modifications to the default Analytics for Target panel are required to correctly interpret Auto-Target activities, due to differences between experimentation activities (manual A/B and Auto-Allocate) and personalization activities (Auto-Target).
+Although rich analysis capabilities are available in Adobe Analytics Analysis Workspace, a few modifications to the default Analytics for Target panel are required to correctly interpret Auto-Target activities, due to differences between experimentation activities (manual A/B and Auto-Allocate) and personalization activities (Auto-Target).

 This tutorial walks through the recommended modifications for analyzing Auto-Target activities in Workspace, which are based on the following key concepts: